 Why Haven't We Been Able To Do Better?

-These new finding began to suggest that the old theory about low serotonin causing these illnesses may be incorrect.
-But, why were these vital areas of the brain “shrinking” and getting smaller and smaller?
+These new findings began to suggest that the old theory about low serotonin causing these illnesses may be incorrect.
+But why were these vital areas of the brain “shrinking” and getting smaller and smaller?

 The "Disconnected" Brain